Marc Buie: Early life and education

 Buie grew up in Baton Rouge, Louisiana, and received his B.Sc. in physics from Louisiana State University in 1980.
 He then switched fields and earned his Ph.D. in Planetary Science from the University of Arizona in 1984.
-Buie was a post-doctoral fellow at the University of Hawaii from 1985 to 1988.
+Buie was a post-doctoral fellow at the University of Hawaiʻi from 1985 to 1988.
 From 1988 to 1991, he worked at the Space Telescope Science Institute where he played a key role in the planning and scheduling of the first planetary observations ever made by the Hubble Space Telescope.
 Buie joined the staff at Lowell Observatory in 1991.